spriano-aldo/aw1-weeks-2025/week07/exercise.md

 ## Add a new answer

 Include a form on the question page to add a new answer.
-The form will appear under the answers' table and use _controlled input components_.
+The form will appear under the answers' table; choose whether to use _controlled input components_ or _useActionState_.

 First, start defining the suitable components to show the form *without* handling the insertion of a new answer in the table.
 Then, *handle the insertion* of a new answer in the table.
 Use the defined state to perform this operation.